MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption/overview-pde.md

 ## PDE protection levels

-PDE uses AES-CBC with a 256-bit key to protect files and offers two levels of protection.
+PDE uses AES-CBC with a 256-bit key to protect content and offers two levels of protection.
 The level of protection is determined based on the organizational needs.
 These levels can be set via the [PDE APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager).

 | Item | Level 1 | Level 2 |
 |---|---|---|